Friday, August 9, 2019

 A Traditional IRA is a retirement account that offers tax advantages to savers.
 If you are eligible for a tax deduction, your Traditional IRA contributions are deducted in the year they are made.
 Which could provide some savings to you in the immediate future.
 You only pay taxes on your money when you withdraw funds from your account.
 One advantage of this account is that your investments grow tax-deferred, meaning you won’t be taxed on the gains until you withdraw them.

 A Roth IRA is a retirement account where you’ve already paid taxes on the money you’re saving.
-You’ll often hear this being referred to as ‘pre-tax’ contributions.
+You’ll often hear this being referred to as ‘after-tax’ contributions.
 This means you will not pay tax on your Roth IRA withdrawals in retirement.
 Earnings can be distributed if a five-year waiting period has been met, and you are at least 59 ½ years old.
 A Roth IRA account also offers some additional perks allowing you to withdraw early if you are purchasing your first home, disability, or death.

 Traditional IRA vs. Roth IRA